community-collections/community-collections/README.md

 cd community-collections

 # optional: clean ups if you intend to start over
 ./cc clean # only if you are developing and want to delete everything
-# clear your own cache if developing
-rm -rf ~/.singularity ~/.cc_images

 # start here for the first time
 ./cc refresh